 ATC Running was launched in 2009, primarily to enable ATC Multisport members to license with Athletics South Africa without having to join another running club.
 And to have cool running kit!
 We issued our first licenses in 2010.
 ATC Running quickly grew to stand on it’s own feet as a running club and we have a large number of members who join for the running section only.

-We have just under 300 licensed runners, who belong to either the ATC Multisport Club or ATC Running.
+We have just around 400 licensed runners, who belong to either the ATC Multisport Club or ATC Running.
 You can purchase a running license with either of these memberships from our on-line shop

 We host our WPA sanctioned event, the Summer Sunset Team Time Trial, twice a year.
 Typically in late February and October.

 You can join ATC Running as an individual club if this is the only sport you do.
 If you do more than one sport and join ATC Multisport, ATC Running membership will be included in the Multisport Membership.
 You can purchase an ASA Running License with your ATC Running or ATC Multisport Membership.